Skip to Content

 Introduction

 The Portal Manager page allows you to generate OpenAPI documentation for custom and proxy APIs.
-The resulting documentation is displayed on the Portal page, where you can interact with it by testing APIs.
+The resulting documentation is displayed on the API Portal page, where you can interact with it by testing APIs.
 This page describes the user interface of the Portal Manager page within API Manager.

 Limitations